jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/01-introduction-and-html-fundamentals.md

 # Reading APIs and Guides

-- Technology changes so quickly that an `indisposable skill` is to know how to read an `API`
+- Technology changes so quickly that an `indisposable skill` is to know how to read an `api`
-- `API`, or *application programming interface*, is basically the user's manual for a programming language or guide
+- `api`, or *application programming interface*, is basically the user's manual for a programming language or guide
--
+- You can stay up to date on existing technologies and/or teach yourself new ones as they come out.

 ---

+# W3Schools Tutorials and References

+- [W3Schools Tutorials](https://www.w3schools.com/html/default.asp) are divided into topics that each cover a handful of tags.
+- [W3Schools References](https://www.w3schools.com/tags/default.asp) has every single tag in a searchable list
+- if you know what you want to do, you can search through these guides to learn the `tags`, `syntax`, and `examples`.
+- if you have free time, you can browse through this (or any other api) in search of anything to interesting to play with. these can be incorporated into your existing projects or even spark a new project.

+---

 # Intro to Replit Boilerplate

+- when starting an HTML, CSS, and JS repl, replit will give you `boilerplate` code. some of it is `necessary` and some of it is just good practice.
+- let's review it together!

 ---

-# Activity

----
+# Hear ye!
+Hear ye!

+- let's practice adding HTML tags to content so that it is rendered better by a browser
+- [fork this repl](https://replit.com/@jonchin/2023-01-03-hear-ye-hear-ye). it contains excerpts from the New York Times, but only the text. your task is to wrap the text with HTML tags to make it look more like a news website.